• Blog

 The Gray

-For as long as I can remember I have always had a desire to be older.
+For as long as I can remember, I have wanted to be older.
 Maybe it comes from my tendency to avoid the present, or maybe it is a desire for what I view to be simpler times ahead.
 Either way, I often think about what my life might be like 30 to 40 years from now.
-Turning another year older over the weekend brought me physically closer to this reality, and yet, it hasn’t extinguished the desire.
-In some ways celebrating my birthday has only further ignited my desire for simplicity.
-A desire to be at peace within the gray.
-If we pay attention to our soul,…
+Turning another year older over the weekend brought me physically closer to this reality, but it hasn’t extinguished the desire.
+In some ways, celebrating my birthday has only further ignited my passion for simplicity.
+A passion to be at peace within the gray.
+If we pay attention to our souls, growing older forces us…